BenB0B0/ReactApp_FitnessHub/README.md

 - [ ] Create an AI helper to assist with task management

 ## CI/CD with Azure
-- Set up continuous integration (CI) and continuous deployment (CD) pipelines through Azure DevOps.
+- Set up CICD pipelines through Azure DevOps.
-- Ensure that each push to the repository triggers automated builds, followed by deployment to a staging/production environment.
+- Ensure that each push to the repository triggers automated builds, followed by deployment.

 ## Dockerization
 - Create a `Dockerfile` for the application to containerize it.